TinyLEO-toolkit/TinyLEO-SIGCOMM25/README.md

-Each table/figure has a `README.md` in its corresponding folder that details the experimental methodology and how to run the code.
+Each figure has a `README.md` in its corresponding folder that details the experimental methodology and how to run the code.

 ## Dependencies